MarkBlumenthal/forex-trading-assistant/README.md

 Using the System

-Anytime Analysis: Click "Analyze Now" for current market conditions Session-Specific Analysis: Use "London Open" or "US Open" buttons Account Settings: Set your account balance and monthly targets Trading Decision: System will show:
+Select Currency Pair: Click on any of the 7 available pairs Anytime Analysis: Click "Analyze [Pair] Now" for current market conditions Session-Specific Analysis: Use "London Open" or "US Open" buttons Account Settings: Set your account balance and profit target (default £50 per trade) Trading Decision: System will show:

 BUY/SELL/WAIT decision
 Confidence level (must be ≥80% to trade)
 Position sizing calculations
-Stop loss and take profit levels
+Stop loss and take profit levels (in pips)
+Exact lot size to trade
+Risk/Reward ratio

+Position Sizing Example
+For a £1,000 account with £50 profit target:

+Risk: £20 (2% of account)
+Stop Loss: 10 pips
+Take Profit: Calculated to achieve £50 profit
+Lot Size: Automatically calculated based on currency pair

 Trading Schedule

-24/5 Operation: Works anytime forex markets are open Automatic Analysis: Scheduled for 9:30 AM Israel time (London open) Manual Analysis: Available anytime via "Analyze Now" button Best Times: London open (10 AM Israel), US open (3:30 PM Israel)
+24/5 Operation: Works anytime forex markets are open Automatic Analysis: Scheduled for 9:30 AM Israel time (London open) for all pairs Manual Analysis: Available anytime via "Analyze Now" button Best Times:

+London open (10 AM Israel)
+US open (3:30 PM Israel)
+London/NY overlap (highest liquidity)

 Trading Decision Logic
 The system only recommends trades when:

-Technical indicators and news sentiment align Confidence level is 80% or higher
+Technical indicators and news sentiment align in the same direction Confidence level is 80% or higher
 No high-impact economic events are imminent
 Market conditions are favorable